 These are all the different options you can choose from when travelling around London.
 I would always recommend going with the underground as it will be the most convenient.
 But where you can grab a bike or walk and see the city for yourself, you never know what you’ll discover.

 Best Time to Visit London

 The best time to visit London all comes down to your personal preference but we are here to guide you through the things you should know before choosing the date.
 The biggest thing you should be aware of is the weather and daylight.

 We recommend the best time to visit London is during the summer months when the weather should be warm and dry.
 Also, this is when the days are brighter for longer meaning you can do more things.

-Although it is worth mentioning that over the Christmas period and the New Years is also a great time to visit.
+Although it is worth mentioning that the Christmas period and the New Year is also great time to visit.
 This is when the place becomes alive full of festivities and liveliness everywhere you go.

 It also depends on what you are coming to the city for that might influence when you decide to visit.
 For instants, if you are coming to London for the Museums and Galleries, they are quietest around January and February, when you will most likely avoid the lines.

-Or if you are coming to London with children and families, spring would be a great time where the weather will hopefully be nice, and prices aren’t sky- high.
-Although the summer months is when there is a lot of family-friendly attractions and events but much busier with people.
+Or if you are coming to London with children and families, spring would be a great time where the weather will hopefully be nice, and prices aren’t sky-high.
+Although the summer months are when there are a lot of family-friendly attractions and events but much busier with people.

 How Long to Stay in London?

 London is a big city that offers those visiting so much to see and do, so we recommend at least staying five days in the city.
 But it all really depends on what interests you, what you would like to experience in the city.